 While our preference is for individual, confidential engagement with a company’s management and board of directors, we will occasionally, where permitted by laws and regulations, collaborate with other shareholders on engagement activities.
 The decision to collaborate with other shareholders on an engagement is based on the size and nature of the respective shareholdings and whether there is clear agreement on the goal of the engagement.

-One of the most significant rights as shareholders is to vote at a company’s annual and extraordinary meetings.
+One of the most significant rights of shareholders is to vote at a company’s annual and extraordinary meetings.
 Our clients typically delegate to Brandes the authority to vote proxies for the securities held in their accounts.
 Brandes’ policy is to vote proxies in a way that serves the best interests of our clients as long-term shareholders.
 Details of our voting history and a summary of our overall voting statistics are made publicly available.

 We believe our research analysts are in the best position to evaluate the impact of proxy proposals on the long-term value of the companies they cover.
 Therefore, our analysts are responsible for providing recommendations on all proxy proposals voted on behalf of our clients.
 We do not believe it is possible to reflect the ESG-related preferences of each of our clients in a single ESG voting policy.
 Accordingly, we evaluate ESG-related proposals on a case-by-case basis and vote in a way that we believe has the best chance to enhance the long-term value of our clients’ shareholdings.
 Please see Brandes Proxy Voting Approach for more information.